 11.00 -11.10am Break Time.
 12.45 -1.15pm Lunch Break.
+Again, due to Covid restrictions, classes are now on staggered break times- teachers will inform children of these arrangements on return to school.

-During the day the children have a small snack before the ten-minute morning playtime.
-Lunch is eaten between 12.45 and 12.55pm and the remaining time is for playtime in the yard (or classroom if the weather is bad).
-Some indoor activities are arranged from time-totime for lunchtimes- eg knitting club, debating club etc
+During the day the children have a small snack before morning playtime.
+Lunch is eaten before exiting and the remaining time is for playtime in the yard (or classroom if the weather is bad).
+Some indoor activities are arranged from time to time for lunchtimes-eg clubs.